jen6one9/that-note-taker/README.md

 Easy to use application that can be used to write, save, and delete notes.
 This application will use an express backend and save and retrieve note data from a JSON file.

 ## User Story
-AS a user, I want to be able to write and save notes.
+As a user, I want to be able to write and save notes.
 I want to be able to delete notes I've written before so that I can organize my thoughts and keep track of tasks I need to complete.